omaryazji/VolleyLite/README.md

-- create a new instacne of Request class and set the properities :
+- Ceate a new instacne of Request class and set the properities :

 ```java